daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-But Monday-David unwilling to give up 1 marshmallow for 2 marshmallows on Tuesday. \
+\textcolor{olive}{But Monday-David unwilling to give up 1 marshmallow for 2 marshmallows on Tuesday.} \

 \bigskip

-Similarly, Tuesday-David won't give up 1 marshmallow for 2 on Wednesday
+\textcolor{brown}{Similarly, Tuesday-David won't give up 1 marshmallow for 2 on Wednesday}

 \bigskip